MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 OA: It's the same sound that you hear on the records...
 {: .interviewee }

-HM: That sounds like stating the obvious, really, but it was so familiar as well, from things like [*Walk on the Wild Side*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Walk_on_the_Wild_Side_(Lou_Reed_song)), where I think he played both.
+HM: That sounds like stating the obvious, really, but it was so familiar as well, from things like [*Walk on the Wild Side*&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Walk_on_the_Wild_Side_(Lou_Reed_song)), where I think he played both.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/XBXUP5GqYJs?rel=0" frameborder="0" allowfullscreen></iframe></div>

 OA: Acoustic and electric when he did the harmony, yeah.
-As soon as he picked up and played the double bass on [Land of the Midnight Sun&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://soundcloud.com/moulettes/07-land-of-the-midnight-sun-feat-herbie-flowers) and we were listening to it I thought "that's signature Herbie."
+As soon as he picked up and played the double bass on [Land of the Midnight Sun&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://soundcloud.com/moulettes/07-land-of-the-midnight-sun-feat-herbie-flowers) and we were listening to it I thought "that's signature Herbie."
 {: .interviewee }

 HM: Like some of your favorite records... yeah.